sjbylo/flask-vote-app/pipeline/acs/README.md

 Set up Gitea on the cluster (instructions in gitea/) and migrate this git repo (github.com/sjbylo/flask-vote-app) to it.

-Example Gitea git repo:
+Example Gitea git repo endpoint running on OpenShift:

 ```
 https://simple-gitea-gitea.apps.cluster-s9tpk.s9tpk.sandbox222.opentlc.com/dev/flask-vote-app.git
 ```

-Configure the git repo URL and hostname in all the needed files:
+Configure the git repo URL and domain name in all the needed files:

 ```
 ./pipelinerun.yaml